 As I get deeper in my practice and education with clients, I learn more and more that it’s not about the food.
 But hey, I love food, you’re on my page for food help, so let’s talk food, shall we?

 Confession: I hate corn on the cob, but I love corn.

 How do I get around it?
 I scrape the corn off my cob and eat it off my plate.

 People think this is weird.
 I don’t care.
 I make food work for me, and I DON’T play games like feel self conscious or guilty for any of it.

-I also have other weird habits that don’t interfere with other people’s lives but still get me what I love, like how I HAVE to finish every morsel of meat off an olive pit before it’s considered done, how I think tuna and homemade hash browns with Dijon mustard is a great snack, how I only prefer peaches cut up not whole but I’ll only eat nectarines whole, how I find a way to eat sauerkraut every dang day, how I often eat European style (long, slow meals later at night) and my deep seated belief that every meal is an EXPERIENCE.
+I also have other weird habits that don’t interfere with other people’s lives but still get me what I love, like how (right now, this may change soon) I HAVE to finish every morsel of meat off an olive pit before it’s considered done, how I think tuna and homemade hash browns with Dijon mustard is a great snack, how I only prefer peaches cut up not whole but I’ll only eat nectarines whole, how I find a way to eat sauerkraut every dang day, how I often eat European style (long, slow meals later at night) and my deep seated belief that every meal is an EXPERIENCE.